appveyor/website/src/docs/enterprise/configuration.md

 Builds retention policy automatically deletes old builds and their artifacts to reclaim artfiact storage.

-Builds retention policy can be enabled on account level and applied to all projects or it can be enabled (or overridden) on individual project level.
+Builds retention policy can be enabled on account level and applied to all projects or it can be enabled (or overridden) on the individual project level.

 To enable builds retention policy on account level go to **Account menu &rarr; Retention policy**.

 Specify the miniumum "age" of builds that should be deleted.
-The cut-off date is compared with build creation date.
+The cut-off date is compared with the build creation date.

-You can also specify multiple conditions for builds to exclude, for example you can skip tagged builds or builds with `[RELEASE]` word in commit message.
+You can also specify multiple conditions for builds to determine exclusion, for example you can skip tagged builds or builds with `[RELEASE]` word in commit message.

 Save retention policy.